 - When can you get it?
 As soon as you get your PPSN and have a job or job offer.

 - How do you get it?
 You have to register online with Revenue.ie.
-Once you register the revenue office will send you a password in the mail within a week.
-When the password arrives go to your account online and change your password.
+Once you register, Revenue will send you a password in the mail within a week.
+When the password arrives access your account online and then change your password.

 - What do you need?
 You’ll need your account password (make sure to change it from the one sent in the mail), your PPSN, and your employer’s registered tax number.
 This is a tax number that’s unique to every employer.
 You should get it when you signed your employment contract.
 If you don’t know it check with your employer’s HR department or check your copy of your contract because it is likely in there.

 - What happens when you change employers?
 You’ll get a P-45 form from your employer.
 This tells how much income you earned and how much tax you pay.
 There’s a part of the form you keep for your records.
 The other part of the P-45 you will give to your next employer.

 As soon as you have your PPSN apply for your tax credit certificate.
 Chances are you might need it to open a bank account.